-Lake Minnewanka hiking trails become winter snowshoe trails in Banff National Park, Alberta.
+Lake Minnewanka hiking trails become winter snowshoe trails in Banff National Park, Alberta, Canada.

 The drive west, under clear skies, from Calgary to Banff National Park on the TransCanada Highway, demands a short stop at the Banff Airstrip, near the exit to Lake Minnewanka, where a small herd of about fifty elk are grazing in the sun beneath Cascade Mountain.
 What a spectacular way to begin the day.